-You have put your name on the Case Notes sheet in the applicant folder.
-Applicant knows about the English language and civics requirements.
-(ESOL/civics class referrals available.)
-A-number is on every page of the application.
-Addenda include applicant's name , A-number , and the number of the question .
-Pa Part 1: Only one eligibility box is checked.
-Date on green card satisfies the eligibility date .
-Pa Part 2: Applicant's name is spelled correctly .
-Applicant is aware of name change option.
-Social Security # is correct.
-Date applicant became a Permanent Resident is correct.
-Double-check Question 13 for 50/20 or 55/15 English exemption and 65/20 easier civics test.
+- ☐ You have put your name on the Case Notes sheet in the applicant folder. - Applicant knows about the English language and civics requirements.
+(ESOL/civics class referrals available). - A-number is on every page of the application. - Addenda include applicant's name, A-number, and the number of the guestion.

+- Only one eligibility box is checked. - Date on green card satisfies the eligibility date.

+- Applicant's name is spelled correctly. - □ Applicant is aware of name change option.
+Advise applicant to make sure the name on the draft naturalization certificate is correct at the interview. - Social Security # is correct. - Date applicant became a Permanent Resident is correct. - Double-check Question 13 for 50/20 or 55/15 English exemption and 65/20 easier civics test.
 Refer to preparer memo for dates.
+Check ALL boxes Yes or No.

-Pa Part 4: Applicant's phone numbers and email address are correct.
-Pa rt 5: Applicant's home address is correct.
-(Applicant should notify USCIS of any address changes while the application is pending.)
+Applicant's phone numbers and email address are correct.

+- Applicant's home address is correct.
+(Applicant should notify USCIS of any address changes while the application is pending). - Applicant has resided in the same state for at least the last 3 months.

 Mailing address is provided, if applicant cannot receive mail reliably at home address.

 □ No gaps in residence.

-Part 6:

-☐ Check applicant's eligibility for derivation .
-(Citizenship may have been derived if applicant's parent became a citizen before the applicant's 18 th birthday.)
+□ Check applicant's eligibility for derivation.
+(Citizenship may have been derived if applicant's parent became a citizen before the applicant's 18th birthday).

-Part 7:

-☐ All information is correct.
+□ All information is correct.

-Part 8:

-☐ All gaps in employment are accounted for.
-(Month and year are sufficient.)
+All gaps in employment are accounted for.
+(Month and year are sufficient).

-Part 9:

-☐ International trips are listed in reverse chronological order for the past five years.
-(Check passport entry stamps or ask the applicant for best estimates.)
+International trips are listed in reverse chronological order for the past five years.
+(Check passport entry stamps or ask the applicant for best estimates).

-Part 10:
+□ If applicant has any trips abroad that lasted over 6 months, provide travel warning handout with list of suggested evidence to bring to the USCIS interview.

-☐ Check marriage and divorce dates to ensure that a divorce was legally obtained before any new marriage.

-☐ If ex-spouse's information is blank due to estrangement, remind the applicant to explain that to the immigration officer.
+- □ Check marriage and divorce dates to ensure that a divorce was legally obtained before any new marriage. - □ If ex-spouse's information is blank due to estrangement, remind the applicant to explain that to the immigration officer.

-Part 11:

-☐ All children are included, even if deceased or living outside of the U.S.
+All children are included, even if deceased or living outside of the U.S.

-Part 12:

-☐ Applicant understands all of the questions in this section.
-(Remind the applicant to study his/her answers before his/her interview.)

-☐ Applicant has never voted in the U.S.

-☐ Applicant paid taxes every year.
-(Addendum needed otherwise)
+- Applicant understands all of the questions in this section.
+(Remind the applicant to study his/her answers before his/her interview). - Applicant has never voted in the U.S. - Applicant paid taxes every year.
+(Addendum needed otherwise).

-□ Verify applicant's criminal record .
-If applicant is unsure or discloses any new criminal issues, STOP : flag down station captain.
+□ Verify applicant's criminal record.
+If applicant is unsure or discloses any new criminal issues, STOP: flag down station captain.

-Verify applicant's immigration issues .
-If applicant answers yes to any of these questions or discloses new info, STOP : flag down station captain.

-Applicant has registered for Selective Service , if required.
+- □ Verify applicant's immigration issues.
+If applicant answers yes to any of these questions or discloses new info, STOP: flag down station captain. - □ Applicant has registered for Selective Service, if required.
 If applicant failed to register, letter of explanation is attached.
-If applicant is between the ages of 18-26 and has not registered, applicant must register before submitting the application.

-Applicant understands and agrees to take the Oath of Allegiance.
+If applicant is between the ages of 18-26 and has not registered, applicant must register before submitting the application. - □ Applicant understands and agrees to take the Oath of Allegiance.
+Have the applicant read the Oath of Allegiance on page 20 of the N-400.

-Part 13:

-Preparer's name is in Line 2.

-Applicant has signed the application and all addenda.
+- □ Preparer's name is in Line 2. - Applicant has signed the application.

-Part 14:

-If an interpreter was used, interpreter's name is printed on the application and interpreter signs.
+☐ If an interpreter was used, interpreter's name is printed on the application and interpreter signs.
 ONLY fill out if applicant is exempt or has a disability waiver.

-Part 15:

-If you are comfortable signing and you are an attorney check the box that says attorney and the box that says representation does not extend beyond preparation.
-If you are not an attorney check box that says no. Print your name on the application as Preparer and sign .
-If you are not comfortable signing leave the section blank.
+If you are not an attorney, check first box.
+If you are an attorney, check the second box and the box that indicates your representation does not extend.
+Print your name on the application as Preparer and sign.

-Pa erts 16-18:
+Parts 16-18:

-Parts 16-18 are left blank.
+□ Parts 16-18 are left blank.

-Αp pplicant Signatures:
+Applicant Signatures:

-N-400 - Part 13 : applicant signs and dates

-N-400 - All addenda must be signed

-I-912 - Part 7, Line 6: applicant signs , prints name, and dates.
-If there is an interpreter , the interpreter completes Part 9.

-G-28 - Part 4, Line 3 applicant signs and dates (blue sheet)
+- N-400 Part 13: applicant signs and dates. - □ I-912 Part 7, Line 6: applicant signs, prints name, and dates. - G-28 Part 4, Line 3 applicant signs and dates (blue sheet).